dclfbk/coolcitytrack/docs/structure_thesis.md

   - DBSN and OpenStreetMap data

-## 5. Analysis of the relationship between fragility and climate shelters
+## 5. Analysis of the fragility - climate shelters relationship
   - Climate Shelter Indicator
   - A new Indicator of Fragility: Inclusion of Climatic Fragility
     - Definition of Climatic Fragility